openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

 ### <a name="install-openvino"></a>Step 1: Download and Install the OpenVINO Core Components

+1. Open a command prompt terminal window.
+You can use the keyboard shortcut: Ctrl+Alt+T

-1. Open a terminal using Ctrl + Alt + T. Create a folder for OpenVINO and move into it by issuing the following commands.
-If the `/opt/intel` folder already exists, skip the `mkdir` command.
+2. Create the `/opt/intel` folder for OpenVINO and switch to it by using the following commands.
+If the folder already exists, skip the `mkdir` command.

    ```sh
    sudo mkdir /opt/intel